justmarkham/DAT3/README.md

 **Optional:**

-* Post your favorite visualization in the "viz" channel on Slack, and tell us what you like about it
+* Post your favorite visualization in the "viz" channel on Slack, and tell us what you like about it!

 **Resources:**